Policy document

 An applicant may be asked to provide additional or updated information in order to verify their application at the point of nomination.
 If an applicant fails to respond to this request within 28 days their application will be considered incomplete and removed.

-An applicant’s priority date will be amended to the date on which they become eligible for an offer of accommodation.
+An applicant’s effective date will be amended to the date on which they become eligible for an offer of accommodation.

 An applicant is able to request a review of the Council’s initial decision that they are ineligible for an offer by writing to the Senior Homechoice Officer (see Appendix B).